pyne/pyne/readme.rst

 PyNE: The Nuclear Engineering Toolkit
 =====================================
-The pyne project aims to provide a common set of tools for nuclear science and engineering needs.
+The PyNE project aims to provide a common set of tools for nuclear science and engineering needs.

 If you are interested in the package itself, or would like to help and contribute, please let us know either on the mailing list (pyne-dev@googlegroups.com) or `github`_.

+Examples, documentation, and more can be found at http://pynesim.org/, the official PyNE projectsite.

 .. _github: https://github.com/pyne/pyne